 UK citizens will not need to apply for a Schengen Visa like many other nationalities.
 On February 1, 2019, the European Council said: “EU ambassadors today agreed that, following Brexit, UK citizens coming to the Schengen area for a short stay (90 days in any 180 days) should be granted visa-free travel.”

-However, implementation of the law is conditioned.
-Members of parliament also said this is conditional upon the UK granting EU nationals the same benefits.
+However, the implementation of the law is conditional.
+Members of parliament also said this arrangement is conditional upon the UK granting EU nationals the same benefits.
 This means British travelers will only be visa-exempt as long as EU citizens can enter the UK without a visa.

 While the UK is still a member of the EU, UK citizens traveling to Europe only need their passport to enter the other member countries.
 However, this will change after Brexit and, from 2021, ETIAS for British citizens will be a requirement.